whiteducksoftware/cloud-control-community/.github/ISSUE_TEMPLATE/issue_cloud_control_portal.md

 about: Create an issue to help us improve
 title: ''
 labels: ["Cloud Control Portal", "triage"]
 ---

-## Describe the bug
+## Describe the issue

 A clear and concise description of what the issue is about.

-## To Reproduce
+## To Reproduce (if relevant)

 Steps to reproduce the behavior:

 1. ...
 2. ...

-## Expected behavior
+## Expected / Desired behavior

 A clear and concise description of what you expected to happen.

 ## Version
+Cloud Control Portal

-Version Number of used app.
+Add version number of app.

 ## Screenshots/Logs

-If applicable, add screenshots and console output to help explain your problem.
+If applicable, add screenshots and console output to help explain the issue.

 ## Additional context